darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/selected-image.md

 : When pasting metadata onto images, this option controls whether the metadata on the clipboard should be merged with the existing metadata (_merge_), or should replace it entirely (_overwrite_).

 refresh exif
 : Refresh the Exif data from the source file.
+Warning this may overwrite some tags that you have subsequently changed in darktable (such as star ratings).

 monochrome
 : Flag the image as monochrome, meaning that it will receive any monochrome-specific workflow treatment that is offered by the processing modules.
 Refer to the [developing monochrome images](../../../guides-tutorials/monochrome.md) section for more details.